 Each Mountain Trike has its own unique identification (ID) number.
 This Trike ID enables you and the dealer to identify the Trike and record its history.
-The Trike ID can be found stamped into the frame under the seat.
+The Trike ID can be found stamped into the underside of the frame under the seat.